 Ahh, that’s one of the things I love about Boracay, getting around is so easy.
 The island is very compact, which means you can walk anywhere.
 That’s why I don’t own any mode of transport.
 No motorcycle and not even a bicycle.

 When I want to go somewhere on the island a bit further away I just hail a tricycle or motorcycle driver.
 I may buy my own motorcycle in the future because it’s still convenient to have, but it’s far from a necessity.
-You can find a decent used motorcycle for about $600.
+A decent used motorcycle is about $600 cost on Boracay Island.

 Going out to eat is one of my favorite activities in Boracay.
 I love that it’s so affordable compared to Western standards and that there’s a lot of different international cuisines available.
 I eat out almost every day, often multiple times.